Stoke Space

 Work Plans, BOMs, and Part Traceability

-Work plans + BOMs as RAG corpus.
-Technicians query specs, get cited answers from actual docs.
+Work plans + BOMs as RAG corpus

 RFP knowledge retrieval Work plan + BOM intelligence